TeslaNeuro/Phase-Synchronizer/README.md

-# Automatic-Phase-Shift-Controller
+# Phase synchronizer

 ## Project Overview
-The Automatic Phase Shift Controller is a system designed to detect, synchronize, and adjust the phase of two arbitrary signals without modifying their frequency components.
-This project implements phase synchronization techniques to ensure that the relative phase between signals is maintained consistently, improving stability and performance in time-dependent systems.
+The Phase synchronizer is a system designed to detect, synchronize, and adjust the phase of two arbitrary signals without modifying their frequency components.
+This project implements phase synchronization techniques to ensure that the relative phase between signals is maintained consistently, improving stability and performance in time-dependent systems such as neural signal processing of ENG/ECG bio-signals.
+The goal for this project is simplicity and cost-effectiveness, allowing quick hardware integration.

 ## Key Features
 - Phase Detection: Automatically identifies the phase difference between two signals.
 - Phase Synchronization: Aligns the phase of the second signal with the first, ensuring phase lock.
 - Phase Shift Correction: Adjusts any misaligned signals, resolving phase errors effectively.
 - Frequency Integrity: Maintains the frequency of both signals during synchronization.
+- Closed-loop control: Continuously monitors and corrects phase shifts to maintain stable synchronization over time.

 ## Tools and Technologies
-- MATLAB/Simulink: Used for simulating and analyzing the phase synchronization process.
+- Proteus: Used for simulating and analyzing the phase synchronization process for prototyping purposes.
+- KiCAD: Used for designing the main circuit and sub-circuits, as well as BoM, PCB, Schematic and Mechanical drawings.
+- Arduino IDE: Used for writing basic core embedded firmware and algorithms in C/C++ for simple microcontrollers.
-- Phase-Locked Loop (PLL): A core mechanism for automatic phase correction.
+- Analog Adjustable Filters: A core mechanism for frequency independent phase correction.
 - Digital Signal Processing (DSP): For precise phase detection and control.

 ## How It Works